-McCloy D, Lau B, Larson E, Pratt K, & Lee AKC (in press).
+McCloy D, Lau B, Larson E, Pratt K, & Lee AKC (2017).
 “Pupillometry shows the effort of auditory attention switching”

-Larson E & Taulu S (accepted).
+Larson E & Taulu S (2017).
 “The importance of properly compensating for head movements during MEG acquisition across different age groups”

 Wronkiewicz, M, Larson E, & Lee AKC (2016).
 “Incorporating modern neuroscience findings to improve brain-computer interfaces: tracking auditory attention”

 Journal of Neural Engineering 13:056017.